 Alexander Weaver, New York Associate

 I joined Linklaters for its standard-bearing international practice and the like-minded people who gravitate towards this type of work.
 It’s a truly global firm where associates at every level routinely work across continents on the most complex problems in the world’s leading legal markets.
 If you come with language skills, you will use them – and Linklaters will even support you with language lessons if you are interested in improving.
 As you grow in your career, secondments to offices abroad and to top clients are common.
-The opportunity to work abroad, and the fact that the firm makes offers on a global basis, both speak to our global approach to the U.S. practice.
-Another great thing about a firm with a strong, cohesive international network is that you find you have a lot in common with your colleagues.
-Linklaters associates (and partners) are adventurous, open-minded and respectful of each other’s unique life experiences.
-More concretely, we have a lot of fun.
+The opportunity to work abroad, and the fact that the firm makes offers on a global basis, both speak to the global approach to U.S. practice.
+The great thing about a firm with a strong international network is that you find you have a lot in common with your colleagues.
+Linklaters associates are adventurous, open-minded and respectful.
+More importantly, we have a lot of fun.

-My experience as a summer associate in New York and London was highly representative of my experience as a junior associate.
+My experience as a summer associate in New York and London was highly representative of my experience as a first-year.
 The work and level of responsibility summer associates receive provide a realistic look at the life of an associate.
 In between all the good times and swanky meals – including a quick mid-summer retreat in London – you get substantive assignments and exposure to a variety of practice areas.

-During their first year of practice in the New York office, associates are placed in a pool that spans all practice groups, including both transactional and dispute resolution work.
-This is great not only for people like me, who would prefer to explore practice areas for more than their 2L summer before making a final decision, but also for those new joiners with a specific direction in mind, as they can use the pool as an opportunity to train up and become more well-rounded lawyers.
-In my first year, I worked on matters touching six continents, across a dozen practice groups and as many offices, and began to focus on practice areas that interested me most.
-On the back of a strong training program and both formal and informal mentor relationships across practice groups, I was entrusted with complex tasks and given substantial responsibility.
-Even in my first months, I interacted directly with clients and with counterparts at other firms far senior to me.
-From day one I was afforded the space and resources to develop a network internally and externally and was given the mandate to maintain a strong commitment to community investment.
-When I was placed in our Finance Group in New York, I was able to leverage a wide-ranging suite of skills to work through novel and difficult issues, enabling me to take on even more responsibility at an early stage.
+For the first year of practice in the New York office, associates are placed in a pool that spans all practice groups, including both transactional and dispute resolution work.
+This is great not only for people like me, who would prefer to explore practice areas for more than their 2L summer before making a final decision, but also for those new joiners with a direction in mind, as they can use the pool as an opportunity to train up and become more well-rounded lawyers.
+In my first year, I have worked on matters touching six continents, across a dozen practice groups and as many offices, and am now beginning to specialize in those matters that interest me most.
+On the back of a strong training program and mentor relationships across practice groups, I have been entrusted with complex tasks and given substantial autonomy.
+I usually interact with counterparts at other firms who are far senior to me.
+I have my own pro bono clients, and am given the latitude as an associate to maintain a strong commitment to community investment.
+When I am placed in a practice group, I will have a suite of skills to draw on to work through difficult issues, which will enable me to take on even more responsibility at an early stage.

 Menaka Nayar, New York Associate

-During my summer, I was able to dive deeply into the practice areas that I knew I had a strong interest in as well as dip a toe into a number of other practices.
+Over the summer, I was able to dive deeply into the practice areas that I knew I had a strong interest in as well as dip a toe into a number of other practices.
 I worked with people in different offices (London and New York) and practice groups and was made to feel like a true member of the team.
-The substantive and meaningful work, which helped me make a very informed decision about the practice area I ultimately joined (International Governance & Development (IGDP) and Dispute Resolution), and which I am ecstatically happy to now be a part of.
+I got substantive and meaningful work, which helped me make a very informed decision about the practice area I ultimately joined (International Governance & Development (IGDP) and Dispute Resolution), and which I am ecstatically happy to now be a part of.

 As an associate, I have had the opportunity to work on a wide variety of different, interesting matters.
-As part of the Dispute Resolution practice, I’ve worked on commercial litigation matters as well as government investigations - always with a strong cross-border/multi-jurisdictional element, which makes the work challenging but truly fascinating.
-I’ve also had the opportunity to work on some very compelling pro bono cases, from advising local, regional and international organizations on human rights issues, to representing individual clients in Immigration and Family Court.
-I’ve even been given the opportunity to study Spanish so as to better serve our Spanish-speaking clients.
+In the IGDP practice, one never knows what the next day will bring!
+I’ve had the opportunity to attend meetings at the UN and deliver presentations to gatherings with high-level UN officials.
+I’ve travelled to Colombia, Panama and Honduras and donned a hard hat and reflective clothing to visit industrial factories and installations.
+I’ve helped organize a conference of pre-eminent international development scholars at Oxford University.
+I’ve been given the opportunity to study Spanish so as to better serve our Spanish-speaking clients.
 I could go on, but in essence, my experience as an associate has vastly exceeded my expectations.